AEVO-lab/HyPPO/README.md

 --nbiter=                maximum number of iterations of the species tree - cluster loop to perform.
 Only used if cluster_sp_mode is set.
 Default: 10
 --timefile=              Filename of a file in which the total time taken is output.
 Default: not set --rename_genes           When this flag is set, every gene in the work dir is renamed uniquely.
 We append the index of the gene family to the name of every gene.
 Useful if input sequence files have gene names in common.
+--relations_format=      Either 'line' or 'legacy'.
+Line format has one relation per line, legacy format is explained above.
+Default: line
 --other_args=            Other arguments that are not used directly, but are sent to each hyppo class.
 Refer to the hyppo classes for specific usage.
 The format is --other_args=param1=value1;;param2=value2;;param3=value3

 </pre>